-In the last Ask Pastor John episode (episode 218) you said you believed the pressures of pastoral life — the need to prepare sermons, and devotions, and talks, and lessons, and homilies for all kinds of occasions — that these pressures were God’s means of giving you more insight into Scripture for the sake of your people, probably giving you more insights from God than you might have if you had been given more time for study in the academic life.
+In the last Ask Pastor John episode 218, you said you believed the pressures of pastoral life — the need to prepare sermons, and devotions, and talks, and lessons, and homilies for all kinds of occasions — were God’s means of giving you more insight into Scripture for the sake of your people, probably giving you more insights from God than you might have if you had been given more time for study in the academic life.
 Is this just based on your experience?
 Or are there passages from the Bible to explain this dynamic?

 I can’t tell you how often, Tony, I have read that with a personal word from the Lord, like the Lord is saying to John Piper, “Feed my sheep.”
 And it never felt like a burden to me.
-It always felt like if you command this, Lord, you will surely bless my effort to find the food, right?
+It always felt like, If you command this, Lord, you will surely bless my effort to find the food, right?
 Won’t you?
-Just said, “Feed my sheep.”
-Would you leave me over this text without insight for the feeding of the sheep that you just told me feed?
+You just said, “Feed my sheep.”
+Would you leave me over this text without insight for the feeding of the sheep that you just told me to feed?
 So that text has just made a huge impact.
-I felt all ... in all my preparations God was smiling.
+I felt like in all my preparations, God was smiling.
 He was saying, “Good.
 You are preparing to obey tomorrow or Sunday.
 You are preparing to obey me, so go at it.
 I will help you.”

-And another one is Matthew 10:19 where Jesus says, “When they deliver you over to courts, don’t be anxious how you are to speak, for what you are... or what you are to say.
-For what you are to say will be given you in that hour.”
+And another one is Matthew 10:19 where Jesus says, “When they deliver you over [to courts], do not be anxious how you are to speak or what you are to say, for what you are to say will be given you in that hour.”

-And so it has seemed to me that whenever Jesus says to a pastor, “You give them something to eat,” he wont’ let us down.
+So it has seemed to me that whenever Jesus says to a pastor, “You give them something to eat,” he won’t let us down.
 He will come through and take our little five loaves and two fish in ability and weakness and turn it into a feast for our people.
-So my answer to the question, Tony, is yes, the Bible has had a lot to say to me as I have thought about the pressured life of the pastor trying to come up with food for his people without all the leisure that he would like to have to think through.
+So my answer to the question is yes, the Bible has had a lot to say to me as I have thought about the pressured life of the pastor trying to come up with food for his people without all the leisure that he would like to have to think through.
 God is just totally committed to help us in this.